 Wine lovers can taste the newest, fruitiest varieties of wine during the Bucks County Wine Trail‚Äôs annual Nouveau event, which is set for the weekend of Nov.
 9-10.

 Nouveau wines are bottled young with little aging, offering light and sweet tastes.
-As is tradition in the Beaujolais region of France, four of our Bucks County wineries offer their own version of these wines fresh from harvest.
+As is tradition in the Beaujolais region of France, five of our Bucks County wineries offer their own version of these wines fresh from harvest.

 Beginning Nov.
 1 and continuing through March 31, visitors who purchase a Passport to Bucks card for $30 will receive a complimentary wine tasting and have their card punched as each winery is visited and wine is sampled.